haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

 ## SeaDoc and Seafile docker are deployed on the same host

-### Download the seadoc.yml and integrate SeaDoc in Seafile docker
+Download the `seadoc.yml` and integrate SeaDoc in Seafile docker.

 ```shell
 # for community edition